BBro2137/KulkiGUI/README.md

 > [!TIP]
+> kulki gui was originally designed for stealth exploiting but i dont really care now, thats the same reason for all the options to help you hide (like alek join warning i hate that dude)
 > using sneaky buffs option inside "Game Exploits" section makes your stamina slightly better but so slightly so it helps you but is almost un-noticeable
+> also using every single option in this script doesnt help you with hiding your exploits

 > [!CAUTION]
 > you are using this under your own resposibility